 - fishing seasons

 Establishing a taiāpure

-Before you apply to establish a taiāpure, find out more about the different management tools available by emailing email@example.com
+Before you apply to establish a taiāpure, contact us to find out more about the different management tools available.
+Email firstname.lastname@example.org

 Establishing a temporary closure

 Anyone can request a temporary closure but the legislation was designed for customary use.
-To be approved, the Minister must consider the temporary closure will benefit tangata whenua.
+To be approved, a temporary closure must be supported by tangata whenua.

 Sections 186A and 186B of the Fisheries Act outline the process for establishing a temporary closure.

 The tangata kaitiaki/tiaki of a mātaitai reserve may recommend bylaws that restrict or ban the taking of fisheries resources from all or part of that reserve.
 Recommendations are consulted on with the public and stakeholders, and must be approved by the Minister of Oceans and Fisheries.

 Bylaws generally apply to all people fishing in a mātaitai reserve.